 When is severance or long service payment applicable to a helper in Hong Kong?

-Severance payment and long service payment are calculated as two-third of the monthly wages multiplied by the years of service.
-If it’s a incomplete year, the amount should be pro-rated.
+Severance payment and long service payment are calculated as two-thirds of the monthly wages multiplied by the years of service.
+If it’s an incomplete year, the amount should be prorated.

 Check the Hong Kong Labour Department’s FAQs for more details.